We are pleased to announce that we have again been awarded an OMeGA Foot & Ankle Fellowship grant for the 2021-2022 fellowship year.

 With our 360° approach to fellowship evaluation, the candidate is afforded the opportunity to assess and be assessed by all participants in their fellowship experience.

-Learn more in this video about the Adult Reconstruction & Total Joint Fellowship.
+Learn more in the video above about the FOOT & ANKLE Fellowship.

 How does the selection process work?